Virtually imaged phased array

 A virtually imaged phased array (VIPA) is an angular dispersive device that, like a prism or a diffraction grating, splits light into its spectral components.
-It works almost independently of polarization.
-In contrast to prisms or regular diffraction gratings, it has a much higher angular dispersion but has a smaller free spectral range.
-This aspect is similar to that of an Echelle grating which is usually used in reflection, since high diffraction orders are also used there.
-The VIPA can be a compact optical component with high wavelength resolving power.
+The device works almost independently of polarization.
+In contrast to prisms or regular diffraction gratings, the VIPA has a much higher angular dispersion but has a smaller free spectral range.
+This aspect is similar to that of an Echelle grating, since it also uses high diffraction orders.
+To overcome this disadvantage, the VIPA can be combined with a diffraction grating.
+The VIPA is a compact spectral disperser with high wavelength resolving power.

 Basic mechanism

 In a virtually imaged phased array, the phased array is the optical analogue of a phased array antenna at radio frequencies.
 Unlike a diffraction grating which can be interpreted as a real phased array, in a virtually imaged phased array the phased array is created in a virtual image.
 More specifically, the optical phased array is virtually formed with multiple virtual images of a light source.
 This is the fundamental difference from an Echelle grating, where a similar phased array is formed in the real space.
 The virtual images of a light source in the VIPA are automatically aligned exactly at a constant interval, which is critical for optical interference.
 This is an advantage of the VIPA over an Echelle grating.
 When the output light is observed, the virtually imaged phased array works as if light were emitted from a real phased array.